vectinx/389-ds-exporter/README.md

 # 389-ds-exporter

-A Prometheus exporter for 389-ds that collects metrics over the LDAP protocol and exposes them in Prometheus format.
+A Prometheus exporter for 389-ds that collects metrics over the LDAP protocol

 ![Dashboard](./.res/dashboard.png)

 ## Features
+- More than 80 metrics from the 389-ds server
 - Collects metrics from LDAP entry attributes in various formats
 - Counts subordinates of LDAP entries
 - Configurable via YAML configuration file